Most important item in the collection: the buildings

 If the walls of the Red Star Line Museum could speak, they would talk about high expectations and deep disappointments, about adrenaline and sleepless nights, about children that travel to join their family and about families that must leave their children behind.
 The old Red Star Line buildings make all those emotions and stories tangible, palpable and visible.
 That’s why the Red Star Line Museum cherishes the buildings as the most precious item in the collection.
 They were restored with loving care and returned to their original condition.

-- The Mayor and Aldermen of the City of Antwerp issued a favourable recommendation for the protection of monuments in the harbour area and the Eilandje in 2000.
+- The Mayor and Aldermen of the City of Antwerp issued a favourable recommendation for the protection of monuments in the port area and the Eilandje in 2000.
 In addition to the Montevideo warehouses and ‘De Shop’ the list also included the Red Star Line buildings.